mmenegoz/climate_HMA_course/README.md

 You can download this repository by using the commande git clone https://github.com/mmenegoz/climate_HMA_course.git

-For the 2023 UGA master students, please use the branch binder_2023.
+For the 2023 UGA master students, please use the branch M2_climat_2023 (or you might want to test binder_2023).

 **General description of this github repository:**